 How to prevent unauthorized access to the home network?

 The preventive ladders are listed below to upsurge the security of home routers and decrease the vulnerability of the inside network against attacks from outside sources.

 - Change the default username and password: These default username and password are willingly available on the Internet as well as recognized by outside attackers.
-Therefore, users should be instantly changing default password with a strong password, consisting of special characters, letters, and numbers summing at least 10 characters.
-Manufacturers assign a default username and password for consumers to login initially and make configuration changes.
+Therefore, users should instantly change the default password with a strong password, consisting of special characters, letters, and numbers summing at least 10 characters.
+Manufacturers assign a default username and password for consumers to log in initially and make configuration changes.

 - Do not stay logged in to the management website from the home router: Home routers frequently deliver websites for users to manage and configure.
 Do not keep logged to the cooperate website, as a defense against CSRF (Cross-Site Request Forgery) attacks.
 A CSRF attack will transmit illegal commands from an attacker to the home router’s management network.

 - Configuring Wi-Fi encryption to PA2 AES (Advanced Encryption Standard): Many routers from the old days use a weak WEP (Wired Equivalent Privacy) encryption.
 The newer encryption standard is WPA2-AES, which encrypts the communication channel between the wireless computing devices and the wireless router.
 It provides stronger encryption between the networking devices.
 Wi-Fi Protected with AES 128-bit or 256-bit encryption is encouraged by the NIST (National Institute of Standards and Technology), and it provides the best wireless security.